denten-books/plain-text/1-chapter.md

 It is finally to make it available to interpretation---that is to free play of ideas.
 I would like to know what happens in the metaphorical transference between the book and the device emulating the book.
-Knowing in that sense allows me consent, or, conversely, to resist elements of imposed structure.
+Knowing in that sense allows me to consent, or, conversely, to resist elements of imposed structure.

 [^ln1-notquite]: To what extent a personal computer is a Turing machine is matter of contention.
 The Turing machine is a *thought experiment* that